 Tips for Making the Best Raspberry Cupcakes

-I’ve found that people are often bothered by raspberry seeds in baked goods – the texture can be off-putting and the seeds can get stuck in your teeth.
-To get strong a raspberry flavor without dealing with the seeds, be sure to strain out the seeds after pureeing the raspberries for use in the batter.
+Raspberry seeds in your batter can yield an off-putting texture and the seeds can get stuck in your teeth.
+To get strong a raspberry flavor without dealing with the seeds.

 Use lemon zest in the batter.
 Raspberry and lemon go really well together.
 The lemon will brighten the raspberry flavor!